 In typical fashion, Boris takes his turn, hair flapping in the wind to run underneath, but not quite fast enough.

 BORIS JOHNSON AND THAT HEAD OF HAIR IS TRAPPED UNDERNEATH THE PARACHUTE I AM HOLDING.
 I am roaring with laughter.
 He was rolling about on the grass shouting all sorts with parachute wrapped round him.
 Should we even bother getting him out???

 Charles made his way around to us, he made small talk about enjoying the day and shook my hand.
-He was wearing a youth organisations badge and I mumbled something about “Nice badge Sir”.
+He was wearing a girl guiding badge and I mumbled something about “Nice badge Sir”.